 Assessment activities Grading criteria Weight Mid-term exam Understanding of the theoretical concepts.
 Application of these concepts to problem-solving.
 Critical analysis of numerical exercises' results.
-30% Continuous evaluation of individual learning evolution Understanding theoretical aspects and its pragmatic application based on self-study Preparation of classes Class participation based on individual contributions 10% Individual Project report or research paper Understanding theoretical aspects and application of theory to a design case Analysis and interpretation of results from problem solving.
-Research and autonomy capabilities Decision making capabilities (line of argument, trade-offs) Understanding how to produce the output information 30% Team Project presentation Teamwork capacity.
+Continuous evaluation of individual learning evolution Individual Project report or research paper Understanding theoretical aspects and application of theory to a design case Analysis and interpretation of results from problem solving.
+Research and autonomy capabilities Decision making capabilities (line of argument, trade-offs) Understanding how to produce the output information Teamwork capacity.
 Understanding the development process and the expected outputs Understanding how to produce the output information Workload distribution to allow continuous and gradual advance 15 mins in-class presentation.
 30%